elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

   - The contribution room for this account will increase by thousands of dollars every year you are a resident of Canada regardless of income
   - The contribution room is cumulative
   - The contribution room will increase a year after withdrawals (not quite a year actually, but not within the same tax year)
+  - Contribution room available on CRA website
-- Registered Retirement Savings Plan
+- Registered Retirement Savings Plan (RRSP)
   - Tax deductible contributions
   - Withdrawals are taxed and do not increase the contribution room
   - Contribution room is cumulative
   - Contribution room increases based on salary
   - [Home Buyers' Plan](https://www.canada.ca/en/revenue-agency/services/tax/individuals/topics/rrsps-related-plans/what-home-buyers-plan.html) lets you withdraw up to a certain amount with the condition that you repay it.
 I suggest reading the link above for when you do plan on making a withdrawal as the rules are ever-changing
+  - Contribution room available on CRA website
-- First Home Savings Account
+- First Home Savings Account (FHSA)
+  - Make sure to open an account when you turn 18 even if you don't plan on contributing to it until your 22 or something, so that you can benefit from the 1 year accumulation and contribute double when you save a lot in one working year.
   - Tax-deductible contributions
   - Lifetime contribution limit of $40,000
   - Yearly contribution of $8,000 which accumulates for only a single year